MarinComo/ChromeIGStory/README.md

 ### Running and Developing

-In order to build the extension locally to install it in chrome, run the following in the root directory:
+In order to build the extension locally to install it in Chrome, run the following in the root directory:

 ```
 yarn gulp